HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <figcaption>{{ figure_link(caption="The most popular <code>data-*</code> attributes.", sheets_gid="764700773", sql_file="pages_almanac_by_device_and_data_attribute_name_frequency.sql") }}</figcaption>
 </figure>

 Attributes like `data-type`, `data-id`, and `data-src` can have multiple generic uses although `data-src` is used a lot with lazy image loading via JavaScript (e.g., Bootstrap 4).
-[Bootstrap](https://getbootstrap.com/) again explains the presence of `data-toggle`, where it’s used as a state styling hook on toggle buttons.
-The [Slick carousel plugin](https://kenwheeler.github.io/slick/) is the source of `data-slick-index`, whereas `data-element_type` is part of [Elementor’s WordPress website builder](https://elementor.com/).
+[Bootstrap](https://getbootstrap.com/) again explains the presence of `data-toggle`, where it's used as a state styling hook on toggle buttons.
+The [Slick carousel plugin](https://kenwheeler.github.io/slick/) is the source of `data-slick-index`, whereas `data-element_type` is part of [Elementor's WordPress website builder](https://elementor.com/).
 Both `data-requiremodule` and `data-requirecontext`, then, are part of [RequireJS](https://requirejs.org/).

 <p class="note">Interestingly, the use of native lazy loading on images is similar to that of <code>data-src</code>.
 3.86% of <code>img</code> elements use the <code>loading</code> attribute with a value of <code>lazy</code> (this appears to be growing very fast, as <a href="https://twitter.com/zcorpan/status/1237016679667970050">back in February, this number was about 0.8%</a>).
-It’s possible that these are being used together for a <a href="https://addyosmani.com/blog/lazy-loading/">cross-browser solution</a>.</p>
+It's possible that these are being used together for a <a href="https://addyosmani.com/blog/lazy-loading/">cross-browser solution</a>.</p>

 ## Miscellaneous

-We’ve covered use of HTML in general as well as the situation around elements and attributes.
-In this section we’re reviewing special cases around viewports, favicons, buttons and inputs, but also links.
-Too many links may still point to “http” URLs is one thing we note here.
+We've covered use of HTML in general as well as the situation around elements and attributes.
+In this section we're reviewing special cases around viewports, favicons, buttons and inputs, but also links.
+Too many links may still point to "http" URLs is one thing we note here.

 ### `viewport` specifications

 The viewport meta element is used to [control layout on mobile browsers](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag).
-While years ago the motto was kind of “Don’t forget the viewport meta element” when building a web page, eventually this became a common practice and the motto changed to “Make sure zooming and scaling are not disabled.”
+While years ago the motto was kind of "Don't forget the viewport meta element" when building a web page, eventually this became a common practice and the motto changed to "Make sure zooming and scaling are not disabled."

-[Users should be able to zoom](https://dequeuniversity.com/rules/axe/4.0/meta-viewport-large) and scale the text up to 500%, that’s why audits in popular tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse) or [axe](https://www.deque.com/axe/) fail when `user-scalable="no"` is used within the `meta name="viewport"` element, and when the `maximum-scale` attribute value is less than `5`.
+[Users should be able to zoom](https://dequeuniversity.com/rules/axe/4.0/meta-viewport-large) and scale the text up to 500%, that's why audits in popular tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse) or [axe](https://www.deque.com/axe/) fail when `user-scalable="no"` is used within the `meta name="viewport"` element, and when the `maximum-scale` attribute value is less than `5`.

 We had a look at the data and in order to better understand the results, we normalized it by removing spaces, converting everything to lowercase, and sorting by comma values of the `content` attribute.